Levitating (song)

-"Levitating" is a song by English-Albanian singer Dua Lipa from her second studio album, Future Nostalgia (2020).
-The song was written by Lipa, Clarence Coffee Jr., Sarah Hudson, and Koz, who produced the song with Stuart Price, and stemmed from a Roland VP-330 synthesizer sample played by Koz.
-The song is an electro-disco and nu-disco song with several disco tropes.
+"Levitating" is a song by English singer Dua Lipa from her second studio album, Future Nostalgia (2020).
+The song was written by Lipa, Clarence Coffee Jr., Sarah Hudson, and Koz, who produced the song with Stuart Price, and stemmed from a Roland VP-330 synthesiser sample played by Koz.
+The song is an electro-disco and nu-disco track with several disco tropes.
 It incorporates elements of dance-pop, pop-funk, power pop and space rock, as well as 1970s, 1980s and 1990s pop and R&B styles.
 The lyrics describe the idea of "levitating" when falling in love, with several outer space references.
+It was crowned as the biggest female lead song of the 21st century by Billboard and as the ninth-biggest song overall in this century, as of 2025.

 A remix of "Levitating" by American DJ the Blessed Madonna featuring Madonna and Missy Elliott was released for digital download and streaming on 13 August 2020 as the lead single from Lipa and the Blessed Madonna's remix album Club Future Nostalgia (2020).
 It was categorised as an EDM, electro-disco, electro house, future bass, and techno track, with a throwback disco and trance vibe, and an increased tempo from the original.
-A second remix featuring American rapper DaBaby was released for the same formats on 1 October 2020 in promotion of the bonus edition of Future Nostalgia, as the album's fifth single.
+A second remix featuring American rapper DaBaby was released for the same formats on 1 October 2020 as the fifth single of Future Nostalgia, appearing on the bonus edition of the album.
 The remix impacted contemporary hit radio formats in the United States on 6 October 2020, serving as the album's third single in the country.
 The remix has the same production used in the original, with DaBaby adding a pop rap verse and intro.